sap-tutorials/Tutorials/tutorials/opps-basic-scenario-coupon-management/opps-basic-scenario-coupon-management.md

 ## You will learn
 - How to use the SAP Omnichannel Promotion Pricing trial on SAP BTP.
 - How to upload a **promotional rule** with the help of the SAP Business Accelerator Hub.
-The promotional rule includes an example about applying a coupon to a transaction and how to add loyalty points.
+The promotional rule includes an example about creating multi-code coupons.
 - How to apply a promotional rule and execute the calculation request.